-Prior to issuance of any permit for hookup to a sewer service system fee of \$275 (or greater if "fair share" is determined to be greater) each conventionally financed residential unit (add \$0 for each "low-rhousing" unit) shall be paid into a coastal access fund.
-This fee si be adjusted annually according to increases in the Consumer Price Into the coastal access fund shall be administered by a separate legal enumber binding agreement with the Coastal Commission specifying the limitations on the use of the funds for the provision of coastal recreational transit services pursuant to the terms and conditions of permit. -If within five years of the applicants commencement of this program an active program has not been set up, the applicant (or succin interest), the Commission (or successors in interest), and other interested/affected agencies shall decide how those funds will be us for recreation-related transportation in the Laguna Niguel planned comunity.
+Prior to issuance of any permit for hookup to a sever service system fee of \$275 (or greater if "fair share" is determined to be greater) each conventionally financed residential unit (add \$0 for each "low-r housing" unit) shall be paid into a coastal access fund.
+This fee si be adjusted annually according to increases in the Consumer Price In: The coastal access fund shall be administered by a separate legal en: under binding agreement with the Coastal Commission specifying the limitations on the use of the funds for the provision of coastal recreational transit services pursuant to the terms and conditions of permit. -If within five years of the applicants commencement of this program an active program has not been set up, the applicant (or sucin interest), the Commission (or successors in interest), and other interested/affected agencies shall decide how those funds will be us for recreation-related transportation in the Laguna Niguel planned c munity.